AmrGamalN/job/README.md

 ## Features

-1. User Profiles & Company Profiles
-User Profiles: Each user has a customizable profile where they can display their work experiences, skills, and personal information.
-The visibility of profiles can be public, friends-only, or private, depending on the user's preferences.

-Company Profiles: Companies also have profiles where they can showcase their business, open job positions, and interact with potential candidates.
-The profile can be accessed based on the role of the user (admin, employee, etc.).

-2. Job Search and Filtering
-Users can search for jobs based on various filters such as:

-Location

-Salary

-Duration (Full-time / Part-time)

-Industry/Type of Job

-Real-time data: The search results are updated in real-time, thanks to the integration of GraphQL for precise querying.

-3. Role-Based Access Control
-The platform is built with a Role-Based Access Control (RBAC) system, which ensures that users can access different features depending on their role within the company.

-Roles include: Owner, Founder, Admin, Member, and Viewer.

-4. Job Application & Company Interaction
-Job Postings: Companies can post job openings with detailed descriptions and requirements.

-Job Applications: Users can apply for jobs, and companies can filter applications based on various parameters (e.g., qualifications, experience).

-Interview Invitations: Once a company filters candidates, an automated email is sent to the applicants with details about the interview schedule.

-5. Social Features
-Users can interact with each other via posts, comments, and likes on content like articles, videos, and updates.

-Posts: Users can share content (e.g., work experiences, articles, videos).

-Likes: Posts can be liked by other users, allowing for greater interaction within the platform.

-Articles: Companies or users can publish articles or videos related to their industry.

-6. Real-Time Notifications & Firebase Integration
-Firebase is integrated to provide real-time notifications to users.

-Notifications include job application updates, interview invitations, social media interactions, and more.

-7. Email and Phone Verification
-Redis is used for temporary storage of user data until email or phone verification is completed.
-This ensures that users have a verified email or phone number before they can fully use the platform.

-8. FAQs & User Interaction
-Users can search for frequently asked questions (FAQs) related to companies, job applications, and the platform in general.

-A Q&A section is available where users can ask questions and get responses from companies or other users.

-9. GraphQL API and RESTful Integration
-The platform uses GraphQL for fine-grained control over the data returned to users, making the API efficient and flexible.

-It also integrates RESTful API endpoints for certain functionalities like job postings, applications, and profile management.

-10. Company & User Analytics
-Companies can track metrics related to their job postings, such as how many views and applications a particular job has received.

-Users can view analytics related to their job applications, such as the status of their application and any actions taken by the company.
+###For Users
+1. Account Creation & Verification
+Users can sign up using their email or phone number, with verification handled through Firebase.
+Until verification is completed, user data is temporarily stored using Redis for security and efficiency.

+2. Profile Management
+Each user has a customizable profile where they can:

+Add their work experiences, skills, and personal details

+Control profile visibility (Public, Friends Only, or Private)

+3. Job Search & Filtering
+Users can search and filter job listings in real time using GraphQL, based on:

+📍 Location

+💰 Salary

+🕒 Duration (Full-time / Part-time)

+🏢 Job Type / Industry

+4. Job Applications & Tracking
+Users can apply for jobs directly and track the status of each application, including:

+Whether they’ve been shortlisted

+Interview schedules

+Application outcomes

+When shortlisted, they receive automated email invitations for interviews.

+5. Social Interaction
+Users can engage with the community by:

+Posting articles, videos, or work updates

+Liking and commenting on content

+Viewing and interacting with others' posts

+6. Notifications
+Real-time notifications are powered by Firebase, alerting users to:

+Application status updates

+Interview invitations

+Likes, comments, and replies on social content

+7. FAQs & Q&A
+Users can:

+Browse frequently asked questions

+Participate in Q&A discussions with companies or other users

+8. Application Analytics
+Users can view insights such as:

+Number of views on their applications

+Actions taken by companies (e.g., viewed, shortlisted, rejected)

 ##Technologies Used
 Frontend: React.js (for the user interface and interaction)